 Nepali Dhaka Fabric — Handwoven Topi Cloth, Ties & Bags

-Dhaka is a handwoven Nepali fabric — named for its village origin in eastern Nepal, not the Bangladeshi capital — instantly recognizable by its vivid geometric diamond patterns and contrasting dyed threads.
-It's the cloth of the Dhaka topi, Nepal's national cap, and of Nepali ceremonial dress: jackets, blouses, ties, purses.
+Dhaka is a handwoven Nepali cloth, instantly recognizable by its vivid geometric diamond patterns and contrasting dyed threads.
+The name points outward — the fine cotton thread historically reached Nepal through Dhaka in Bengal, the city also known for fine Dhaka muslin — but the cloth itself is woven in Nepal.
+It is the cloth of the topi, Nepal's national cap, and of Nepali ceremonial dress: jackets, blouses, ties, purses.

-Each piece is woven by hand on small looms, most often by Magar and Limbu weavers.
-Avendi partners with Kathmandu-based vendors who source directly from these weaver communities, so when you buy a Dhaka tie or laptop bag from us, you're buying a fabric tradition, not an imitation print.
+Each piece is woven by hand on small looms — by Limbu and Rai weavers in the eastern hills around Tehrathum, and in Palpa (Tansen) in the west, home of the famous "Palpali Dhaka."
+Avendi partners with Kathmandu-based vendors who source directly from these weaver communities, so when you buy a tie or laptop bag from us, you're buying a fabric tradition, not an imitation print.

 Why authentic handwoven Dhaka matters